gVguy/balance-timer/README.md

 ### Option 2.
 Build locally

+If you don't see a build that matches your system above or you prefer not to run an unsigned app downloaded from the internet, you can build your own executable from source code.

+#### Perquisites

 Following tools are required to be installed on your system:
 - go 1.21+
 - npm (node 15+)
 - wails cli

 You can follow the official Wails [installation guide](https://wails.io/docs/gettingstarted/installation) for detailed instructions and platform-specific dependencies.

+#### Build steps:

 1. Clone this repository and `cd` into the project folder
 2. *(optional)* Run `wails doctor` to check for missing dependencies